dulabs/frontend-edit-profile/README.md

 - Italian by Anja

-We need help to translate this plugin for community, send your translate to dev@dulabs.com
+Translate this plugin for community, send your translate to dev@dulabs.com or create pull request